cs-uob/COMSM0085/exercises/part2/src/js/dynamic2.md

    _helper function_.
 2. It returns an anonymous [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#arrow_functions).
-   Thus, `displayData` will return... a newly defined function!
+   Thus, `displayData` will return... a newly defined, anonymous function!
    Recall that in the previous part of the script, `displayData` was used only in one line, namely
    ```javascript
       b.onclick = displayData(id, name);
    ```